 Do PEMF Devices Help With Sleep?

-Although PEMF therapy is not proven to help all sleeping disorders, there have been studies conducted in which insomnia subjects experienced significant improvement in their sleep issues after receiving pulsed electromagnetic field therapy.
+Although PEMF therapy is not proven to help with all sleeping disorders, there have been studies conducted in which insomnia subjects experienced significant improvement in their sleep issues after receiving pulsed electromagnetic field therapy.

+PEMF Therapy can be a wonderful way to naturally retrain the brain into following desired sleep patterns.
 Whether PEMF Therapy will be the most effective method for addressing your specific sleep disorder will depend on a variety of factors.
 The type of disorder, the causes of the disorder, and the way you personally experience the disorder (not all insomnia is experienced identically) will all be very important.